Arthur's multiplicity formula for even orthogonal and unitary groups: Acknowledgments

 \section{Acknowledgments}

-We would like to thank our supervisor Wee Teck Gan for many useful advices.
+We would like to thank our supervisor Wee Teck Gan for many useful advice.
 We also thank Hiraku Atobe, Atsushi Ichino, Wen-Wei Li, and Sug Woo Shin for helpful conversations during the conference ``Workshop on Shimura varieties, representation theory and related topics, 2019'' in Hokkaido University.
 We thank Caihua Luo, Jiajun Ma, Xiaolei Wan, Chuijia Wang, and Liyang Yang for helpful discussions.
-The second author is supported by an MOE Graduate Research Scholarship.
+We especially thank Hirotaka Kakuhama for several email correspondences on the real Prasad's conjecture.